Birdwatching Cuba: Culture & Conservation

 DAY 4, 5 & 6: ZAPATA PENINSULA

-After breakfast, we will head east towards Banao.
-On our way we will stop near the town of Bermejas, to look for the Red-shouldered Blackbird.
-Continuing on route, we will meet biologists working in the Botanical Gardens of Cienfuegos.
+After breakfast, we will head east towards Trinidad, stopping along the way near the town of Bermejas to look for the Red-shouldered Blackbird.
+Continuing on route, making a stop in the Botanical Gardens of Cienfuegos, where we will have a chance to meet biologists from the area.
 This is a good place to try for West Indian Woodpecker and Cuban Pygmy-Owl.
-On our way we will also explore a few locations in order to find Cuban Crow and Giant Kingbird.
+On the way you will also explore a few locations in order to find Cuban Crow, and Giant Kingbird.
+Once in Trinidad we can marvel the beauty of this Spanish Colonial town.
+Along the cobblestone streets we can take in the Cuban culture.
+In the afternoon you will meet Annia, the Historian of the village who will talk about the Colonial Heritage in the region.
+Overnight in Trinidad.

 DAY 8: TUNAS DE ZAZA TO CAYO COCO